Dictionary

 child sexual abuse material (CSAM)

-Content depicting the sexual abuse of a real child.
-This is a more descriptive replacement for the term "child pornography."
+Content involving the sexual abuse of a real child in its creation or distribution.
+This is a more accurate replacement for the term "child pornography."

 child sexual exploitation material (CSEM)